SUBMISSION GUIDELINES AND REGULATIONS

 Films should be in English or subtitled in English.
 Subtitles are encouraged, even if the dialogue is in English, to ensure maximum comprehension for global audiences.

 Films in other languages are encouraged but must have subtitles in English.

 Films completed on or after January 1, 2016 are eligible for consideration.

 Films may only be submitted by individuals with the legal right to negotiate the use of the work.

-The festival will inform applicants by mid-August if their film is selected.
+The festival will inform applicants by mid-October if their film is selected.

 For each selected film, either the filmmaker or the individual responsible for the submission should be prepared to provide relevant still images, a trailer, the filmmaker's biography, a photo of the film’s director and the transcripts for subtitling.

 *Films produced with any financial support from IOM are eligible for the competition, but not eligible for grants*

 The Global Migration Film Festival has an itinerant and unique format.
 The films that make up the Official Selection are included in a list which is then shared with about 100 IOM offices and partners worldwide.
 Each participating country office will then select the films to be screened locally during the Festival, which runs from 28 November – 18 December 2019, worldwide.